Here, I will attempt to give you a few tips & techniques and a bit of support when it comes time to make your presentation.

 We all must push our limits and willingly bite off more than we may be comfortable swallowing on occasion — this is how we learn and grow.
 Knowing a few of your limits, however, might avert disaster, or at least embarrassment.

-Intimately related to Know Your Audience above, your ‘limits’ are just where you may or may not tread, depending on the makeup of your audience and your relationship with them.
+Intimately related to Know Your Audience, (above) Know your ‘limits’ for just where you may or may not tread, depending on the makeup of your audience and your relationship with them.

 Just because the Mormons laughed when Whoopee Goldberg said or did something doesn’t mean you can pull it off.
 The Presbyterians might think it amusing while the Baptists call it blasphemy.
 In fact, I’m certain the the mere mention of specific ‘denominations’ here will generate angry E-mail.
 (See also, the Devil is in the Details later on)